okfn/coding-standards/sections/reviews.md

 ### Responsibility

 Reviewers don't hold final responsibility for code - the person who wrote the code does.
-Reviewing is a best effort endeavor.
+Reviewing is a best effort endeavour.

 ## Why